RyanArtNikkolai/CpE_Portfolio_Corilla_BSCpE3A/projects/flying_gantry_3d_printer/README.md

 This project is a **Flying Gantry 3D Printer System** designed as part of our Computer Engineering activities.
 It focuses on improving 3D printer performance by using a flying gantry mechanism that makes movement smoother and more stable.

-The system is controlled using the **RP2040 microcontroller (Raspberry Pi Pico)**, which handles the stepper motor movements for accurate positioning during operation.
+The system is controlled using the **RP2040 microcontroller**, which handles the stepper motor movements for accurate positioning during operation.

 ---